 We are located just past the blue barn at the end of the private drive.
 Please note!
-This is a private residence and we request that our guests only arrive during scheduled activities / services.
+This is a private residence and we request that our guests only arrive during scheduled activities/services.
 Our Sangha is located on a private residence / agricultural parcel, located in the Town of Davie.
 It is a lovely agricultural parcel with several horses, fruit trees and a Spanish Moss Nursery registered with the Florida Department of Agriculture and Consumer Services Reg Number 4801786.
 For more information, please refer to contact information.
-Please ues the provided "Google Map" to find us.
+Please, use the provided "Google Map" to find us.

-For our Tai chi, Zen Meditation, and Qigong Agritourism activities / services please refer to our schedule page.
-Some of our activities are seasonal such as the mangos, wild flowers, and Spanish moss bloomage.
+For our Tai chi, Zen Meditation, and Qigong Agritourism activities/services please refer to our schedule page.
+Some of our activities are seasonal such as the mangos, wildflowers, and Spanish moss.

 What is Agritourism or agrotourism?

-Agritourism combines Florida’s two largest industries, tourism and agriculture, it involves any agricultural lands / operations, activities that brings together visitors to farms to provide an on-farm recreational experience for consumers.
-Florida Statute 570.86, defines an agritourism activity as “any agricultural related activity consistent with a bona fide farm or ranch or in a working forest which allows members of the general public to view or enjoy activities related to farming, ranching, historical, cultural or harvest-your-own attractions for recreational, entertainment or educational purposes.”
+Agritourism combines Florida’s two largest industries, tourism, and agriculture, it involves any agricultural lands/operations, activities that bring together visitors to farms to provide an on-farm recreational experience for consumers.
+Florida Statute 570.86, defines an agritourism activity as “any agriculturally related activity consistent with a bona fide farm or ranch or in a working forest which allows members of the general public to view or enjoy activities related to farming, ranching, historical, cultural or harvest-your-own attractions for recreational, entertainment or educational purposes.”